 Open Access Policy

 The Rural Educator applies the Creative Commons Attribution (CC BY) license to articles and other works we publish.
 If you submit your paper for publication by The Rural Educator, you agree to have the CC BY license applied to your work.
-Under this Open Access license, you as the author agree that anyone can reuse your article in whole or part for any purpose, for free, even for commercial purposes.
-Anyone may copy, distribute, or reuse the content as long as the author and original source are properly cited.
+Under this Open Access license, authors retain copyright for their work.
+In addition, you as the author agree that anyone can reuse your article in whole or part for any purpose, for free, even for commercial purposes.
+Anyone may copy, distribute, link to, or reuse the content as long as the author and original source are properly cited.
 This facilitates freedom in re-use and also ensures that The Rural Educator content can be mined without barriers for the needs of research.

 The Rural Educator is committed to the highest standards of critical scholarly review and professional publishing.
 TRE is is managed by a team of editors with the advice of the editorial advisory board.
 The editors make independent publication decisions, and ensure the accuracy, completeness, and originality of every published article.
 The Rural Educator makes every effort to manage the journal ethically and transparently, while adhering to the established editorial principles and practices in educational research.

 Authors are required to confirm that their submitted work does not infringe the copyright of any other party and that it is their own, original work.

 When the editors becomes aware that a significant error has been published in The Rural Educator, or in cases of plagiarism, fabrication of research, conflicts of interest, duplication of publication, and so on, the editor will review and resolve the matter in consultation with the editorial team and advisory board.
 In in all instances, The Rural Educator is committed to preserving the integrity of the journal, and the scholarly version of record.